matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Maintain</div>
   <div class="collapsible-body" markdown="1">
-* Time-based media installations are dynamic systems which need to be maintained in order to minimise the risk of failure.
+* Media installations are dynamic systems which need to be maintained in order to minimize the risk of failure.
 * Purchase all elements which need to be replaced regularly (filters, lamps etc) prior to display.
 * Establish a schedule and a team of people trained to carry out basic maintenance.
 It is valuable to keep a log of such work throughout an exhibition.
 * Complete and update installation documentation